 - Curse Cut Short: ďY-You...You sick...twisted...son of a - !Ē Justified as Lu Ten was so angry and disgusted that he couldnít speak.

 - Declaration of Protection: "I promise you, Zula, as long as I'm here, I'll always protect you."

-- Did You Actually Believe?: Played with.
+- Did You Actually Believe...?: Played with.
 After a seemingly well-meaning Ozai bids them both farewell and good luck on their mission, Lu Ten asks Iroh if he honestly believed all of that.
-Iroh is Genre Savvy enough to know that, even though he wishes it were true, Ozai would never act like that and something is up.
+Iroh knows that, even though he wishes it were true, Ozai would never act like that and something is up.
 They're both right - Ozai was just trying to divert suspicion from himself as he plots their deaths.

 - Died in Your Arms Tonight: Lu Ten dies in Irohís arms.